slang-i18n/slang/slang/documentation/interfaces.md

 ### Paths

-You can either specify one node or all children of one parent.
+You can either specify one node or a container of nodes.

 Example|Description
 ---|---
 `onboarding.firstPage`|single node
-`onboarding.pages.*`|all children (non-recursive)
+`onboarding.pages.*`|container (non-recursive)

 ```json5
 {